datamesh-architecture/datamesh-architecture.com/INGESTING_PATTERNS.md

 - May require initial snapshots?
 - TBD: what happens when service is down?

 ## File export and import

 Not recommended, as not streamed.

+- Streaming adapter for legacy systems.
+- triggered/scheduled import

 # PII processing